angular/angular/aio/content/guide/build.md

 </code-example>

-The project's `src/environments/` directory contains the base configuration file, `environment.ts`, which provides configuration for the default environment which is production.
+The project's `src/environments/` directory contains the base configuration file, `environment.ts`, which provides configuration for `production`, the default environment.
-You can add override defaults for additional environments, such as development and staging, in target-specific configuration files.
+You can override default values for additional environments, such as `development` and `staging`, in target-specific configuration files.

 For example: